-The accompanying schedule of expenditures of federal awards includes the federal grant expenditure activity for the financial statements of the organization.
-The schedule is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The above Schedule of Expenditures of federal awards includes the federal grant activity for the financial statements of the ENMWUA and is presented on the accrual basis of accounting (see Note 1).
+There were no funds expended in the form of non-cash assistance for the grants during the year.
+The information in this schedule is presented in accordance with the requirements of he Uniform guidance.
+Therefore, some amounts presented in this schedule may differ from amounts presented in or used in preparation of the basic financial statements.

-Note 2 - Non-Cash Federal Assistance
+Note 2 - Subrecipients